dmytri/presentation-unblock/slides.md

 ---

 ## HAKET can provide the same distributed consensus verified append-only ledger without the speculative volatility of Bitcoin.
-Because it si rational, it's price will always represent a specific quantum of work.
+Because it is rational, it's price will always represent a specific quantum of work.

 ---